Women Board Directors and Chairs – Why do the numbers remain so low and how we can change them!

 But finally I want to tackle the elephant in the room – the directors who just don’t think diversity is important.
 Its old school thinking, and time will age these directors out, but in the meantime it’s important for the directors who do believe in the power of diversity to speak up.
 Male or female, directors should insist that the boards they sit on diversify and insist that board searches target the group that is being sought for the board – be it gender or race diversity – because unless a search targets a diverse candidate the probability is the next hire will likely be a white male who is known to the board.
 Having led this effort myself, I know great women can be found, although the recruiters have to work harder, and the new director may be a first-time director.

 Again, the law can be used to force change.
-In France 40% of the directors must be female and my experience of the women I serve on the Faurecia board is that they are smart, engaged and steeped in the industry and markets Faurecia serves.
+In France 40% of the directors must be female and my experience of the women I serve on the Faurecia board with is that they are smart, engaged and steeped in the industry and markets Faurecia serves.
 But the bias runs deep.
 When I was joining the French board a US director I served with had the nerve to tell me that this had led to weaker boards with unqualified female directors.
 He stunned me with his claim that forcing diversity reduces quality.
 This is simple bias without any basis in fact or research.
 Unfortunately, I know such statements continue to be made behind closed doors—an all too difficult reality to recognize—but I admit I was still stunned to have my fellow director make such a statement.

 So what’s the answer?
 Unfortunately there is no single answer.
 Instead, it requires a broad attack on a number of issues.
 But for my $0.02, the critical first step is recognizing the importance and benefits of diversity at every level and setting determined goals to change the numbers, especially in the board room and including within the leadership of the board room.